Antikythera

 Antikythera may also refer to the Kythira-Antikythira Strait, through which Mediterranean water enters the Sea of Crete.

 Its land area is 20.43 km2, and it lies 38 km south-east of Kythira.
 It is the most distant part of the Attica region from its heart in the Athens metropolitan area.
 It is lozenge-shaped, 10.5 km NNW to SSE by 3.4 km ENE to WSW.
-It is notable for being the location of the discovery of the Antikythera mechanism and for the historical Antikythera wreck.
+It is notable for being the location of the discovery of the Antikythera mechanism and for the historical Roman-era Antikythera wreck.

 Its main settlement and port is Potamós (pop.
 34 inhabitants in the 2011 census).
 The only other settlements are Galanianá (pop.
 15), and Charchalianá (pop.
 19).
 Antikythera is periodically visited by the Ablemon Nautical Company ferry F/B Ionis on its route between Piraeus (Athens) and Kissamos-Kastelli on Crete.

 History

 The earliest known inhabitants (5th or 4th millennium BC) were likely seasonal hunters who traveled there to exploit the presence of migratory birds.
 The population of the island then changed frequently as it was settled and abandoned several times, including a period of significant influence by Cretan culture during the Bronze Age.
 In antiquity, the island of Antikythera was known as Aegilia or Aigilia (Αἰγιλία), Aegila or Aigila (Αἴγιλα), or Ogylos (Ὤγυλος).

 Between the 4th and 1st centuries BC, it was used as a base by a group of Cilician pirates until their destruction by Pompey the Great.
 Their fort can still be seen atop a cliff to the northeast of the island.
 The archaeology of the island has been thoroughly surveyed and the data made openly available for further study.

 Antikythera is one of the few islands in the Aegean which were never ruled by the Ottoman Empire, as the Ottomans did not consider the small island a worthwhile conquest.
 Nevertheless, it was noted on Ottoman maps as Küçük Çuha, a name that has persisted in modern Turkish.

 Antikythera, known as Cerigotto in Italian, was administered by the Venetians as part of the Ionian Islands, despite being several hundred kilometres away from the main Ionian archipelago.
 The Venetians held out in Antikythera until 1800 while the rest of the Ionian Islands had fallen to Napoleonic France in 1797.
 It became a British protectorate in 1815 as part of the United States of the Ionian Islands.
 The island was then ceded to Greece under the Treaty of London (1864).

 From 1864 to 1912, Antikythera was the southernmost point of Greece, as Crete and the surrounding islands including Gavdos were then part of the Ottoman Empire.

 Antikythera is most famous for being the location of the 1900 discovery of the Antikythera wreck, from which the Antikythera Ephebe and Antikythera mechanism were recovered.
 The Antikythera mechanism is an ancient mechanical calculator (sometimes described as the first mechanical computer) designed to calculate astronomical positions which has been dated to about 205 BC.
 Technological artifacts of similar complexity did not reappear until a thousand years later.